 The driving question for synthetic turf manufacturers has long been, "How do we build fields that best mimic natural grass?"
 But an increasing number of companies — not only turf system manufacturers, but others that don't deal directly in the marketing of turf fibers — are asking a different question, "How do we replace crumb rubber as an infill?"

-Many are circling back to nature itself for the answer, as materials such as cork, coconut fibers, walnut shells and olive pits are being reconstituted into infill materials that some claim outperform crumb rubber while sidestepping many of crumb rubber's negatives.
+Many are circling back to nature itself for the answer, as materials such as wood, cork, coconut fibers, walnut shells and olive pits are being reconstituted into infill materials that some claim outperform crumb rubber while sidestepping many of crumb rubber's negatives.

 "Let's say you're looking into putting in a new field, and I lay out all the different options in terms of infill products on the table without telling you what their price is," says Adam Coleman, general manager at infill supplier USGreentech, which offers a ground walnut shell blend as one infill alternative.
 "I'm pretty confident you wouldn't gravitate toward crumb rubber.
 It's hot, it's dusty, it smells, you don't know what's in it.
 There's not a whole lot of redeeming qualities to that product other than it's cheap and it can be regionally sourced.
 Beyond that, it doesn't have a lot of upside."